 - Towards digital (open) educational resources

-- Secure and reliable use of learning analytics
+- Secure and reliable use of education data

 - Evidence-informed educational innovation with ICT